samnyevr/Pint-internship/css/demo/hasDemo.md

 This will select the `<section>` that has a direct child of `<p>`

-One thing to note is that, we are selecting the ancestor element using `:has()` instead of targting the descendent element, so on the next example, we have the background color for `section` for Button 1 instead of setting the background color for the button itself
+One thing to note is that, we are selecting the ancestor element using `:has()` instead of targting the descendent element

-We can definitely go a little crazy on nesting, but be careful with the ordering of this.
-In this case, we are targeting any `<header>` that doesn't have any `<h4>` and we are setting the `border` property to the `<header>` itself